-The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during pneumonia - here, the facility where pneumonia was diagnosed.
-The contracting entity of the facility where pneumonia was diagnosed will be used to identify the Quarterback.
+The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during an outpatient urinary tract infection- here, the provider who diagnosed the UTI.
+The contracting entity of the professional trigger claim will be used to identify the Quarterback.